What’s the Most Efficient Heating System for Your Home’s Needs?

 During the heating process, a liquid refrigerant is circulated between the indoor and outdoor units of the heat pump.
 As the refrigerant circulates, it changes state from liquid to gas and back again.
 When the refrigerant evaporates into a gas, it also absorbs heat from the air around the outdoor unit.
 The gaseous refrigerant travels into your home, after being compressed to its liquid form.
 Inside, it releases the heat it contains.
 The heat is then used to warm your indoor living spaces.

 Geothermal systems provide the most efficient type of heating.
 They can cut heating bills by up to 70 percent.
 Like other types of heat pumps, they are also very safe and environmentally friendly to operate.
 The initial investment in a geothermal system can be higher than other types of heating equipment, and it will be necessary to dig holes and trenches in your yard for placement of the ground loop pipes.
 However, a geothermal heat pump can usually pay for itself with the monthly savings within about five years.
-Until the end of 2015, generous federal tax credits also are available to defray the cost of qualifying geothermal systems.
+Federal and state tax credits may be available for these systems—check with your heating contractor for more information!

 Finding the Most Efficient Heating System: Furnaces

-The three most common type of furnaces are:
+The three most common types of furnaces are:

 - Gas: Gas furnaces use natural gas, a plentiful natural resource.
 The majority of furnaces in operation are natural gas models.
 Gas is supplied by local utility companies through a supply pipe installed in your home, though gas lines often don’t extend to more remote rural areas.
 A natural gas furnace may actually cost less to operate than an air-source heat pump, even though its heating efficiency is much lower.
 That’s because natural gas has become exceedingly cheap in recent years.